Dobbs House: Love Field’s Airport Restaurant

 by Paula Bosse

 Dobbs House was a national restaurant and catering company, found chiefly in airports (although they did have non-airport restaurants, and at one point they had bought out the Toddle House chain).
 When the “new” Love Field terminal opened in 1940 (see the heart-stoppingly beautiful Art Deco front entrance at night, here), it had what was probably a very nice, perfectly serviceable, 24-hour restaurant.
 It was rather unimaginatively called “Airport Restaurant,” and it seated about 75 in the coffee shop and 100 in the dining room.
 And its “modern blue and yellow leatherette furniture” was probably delightful.
-(All photos and clippings are larger when clicked.)

 A lot of people probably enjoyed a hot cup of coffee while seated on that modern leatherette.
-But in 1944, the Hull-Dobbs company waltzed in an took over the restaurant and catering business and agreed to pay the city what seems like a miniscule $500 a month (about $7,000 in today’s money).
+But in 1944, the Hull-Dobbs company waltzed in and took over the restaurant and catering business and agreed to pay the city what seems like a miniscule $500 a month (about $7,000 in today’s money).
 The administration building, which housed the restaurant, was undergoing remodeling at the time, and I guess the city was giving the company something of a break.
 In 1945, though, Hull-Dobbs began to pay 5% of their gross revenue to the city, rather than a flat monthly fee.
 (I’m guessing that 5% was quite a bit more than $500.)